OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

     - first: textfile
     ```

 `MATCH` statements are used to match patterns in the topology of a template.
-You can "draw" the pattern by surrounding nodes with parentheses and connect them to other nodes via arrows.
+We can "draw" the pattern by surrounding nodes with parentheses and connect them to other nodes via arrows.
 The following statement will return all nodes that have a requirement fulfilled by `localhost`.

 === "Query"